Building a Virtual Remote Control for a Verizon FIOS DVR

 httpStatic: ‘/home/pi/.node-red/static/’,

-then Ctrl/X, Y and Enter to save the change.
+then Ctrl/X, Y and Enter to save the change. - Restart Node-Red with

 node-red-stop